iotcwpm/SKJ/README.md

 ## Status

 `ioskj` is still under active development.
 It requires several third party C++ libraries and a modern C++ compiler which supports the C++11 standard.
 At this stage we do not recommend trying to compile it yourself.
-As the model matures we intend to make it available as precompiled executables for Windows and Linux and/or a package for R.
+As the model matures we hope to make it available as precompiled executables for Windows and Linux and/or a package for R.

 ## Documentation